Organ donation in India: Deceased organ donation by state

 All states participate in the federal legislation except Andhra Pradesh and Jammu and Kashmir, with Andhra Pradesh having its own law.
 As of 2019, the nationwide deceased donation rate is around 0.34 per million population, much lower than developed countries.
 Some developed countries have adopted an opt-out system, which considers every citizen an organ donor unless they decide to 'opt-out'.
 Usage of such a system in India has been recommended by medical experts.
 However, some others believe that it may not improve donation rates in India due to its high illiteracy rate and lack of public awareness.

 As of 2019, 13 of the 36 states and union territories have contributed to deceased donation in India.
 Most of the deceased donation programs have been developed in the southern states.
 The potential for deceased organ donations due to brain death is high in the country.
 About 80,000 persons die due to road accidents every year.
 An estimated 50% of such deaths are due to brain death.
 If the country's donation rate were to be improved to 1 per million population, it would satisfy the country's organ requirement completely.
 The deceased donation rate consistently rose from 2012 to 2017, increasing more than four times.
 But since 2018, it has slowed throughout the country.

 Andhra Pradesh

 The Government of Andhra Pradesh has its own law to regulate organ donation in the state.
 The Andhra Pradesh Transplantation of Human Organs Act, 1995, was enacted by the government shortly after the central act.
 The deceased donor program functions under the banner of Jeevandan since January 2013 in the state.
 The deceased organ donation rate as of 2014 is 0.6 pmp.

 Karnataka

 The Zonal Coordination Committee of Karnataka is the government body that oversees the transplantation process in the state of Karnataka.
 Between 2007 and 2012, Karnataka has recorded 58 deceased organ donations.
 However, there was a huge gap between the number of organs donated and the number of recipients waiting for a transplant.
-In 2018, the state had registered 90 organ donations.
+In 2018, the state registered 90 organ donations.
 Over 90% of the donations came from private hospitals.